GoogleCloudPlatform/python-docs-samples/appengine/standard/migration/taskqueue/counter/README.md

     $ source env/bin/activate
     $ pip install -r requirements.txt

-Then set environment variables before starting your application:
+Then set environment variables before starting your application.
+The LOCATION is the region (such as us-east1) containing the queue.

     $ export GOOGLE_CLOUD_PROJECT=[YOUR_PROJECT_NAME]
     $ export LOCATION=[YOUR_PROJECT_LOCATION]